-$2,500 per year is comparable to other high-end newsletters. $10,000 per year is a bargain for a near real-time feed of actionable ideas, data, analysis, and on-the-ground reporting.
+$2,500 per year is comparable to other high-end newsletters.
+But ours is more than just a monthly magazine.
+For a near real-time feed of actionable data, analysis, and on-the-ground reporting, we see our service as a bargain.
 Hedge funds pay a lot more for due diligence like this.
-But the key issue is that both services can pay for themselves many times over.
-Are our services “expensive”?
-Not compared to what they can do for you.
+But the key issue is that the service can pay for itself many times over.
+Is our service “expensive”?
+Not compared to what it can do for you.
 This is the grown-ups table.
 Don’t pull up a seat unless you’re ready to get serious about making serious money.

 Yes and no. Traditional Lifetime offers pull a couple years of revenue forward and append a so-called “maintenance” fee which is still a recurring subscription cost.
 We prefer to earn our customers’ business, and are highly confident we can do so year after year.
 So, instead of the traditional deal, we offer a 5% per year loyalty discount.
 As long as a client stays subscribed, this reduces the cost of subscription every year until it’s reduced to zero.
 We like this because we have to continue earning our best clients’ business.
 They’re never taken for granted.
 Results will still matter.
 And their cost is significantly reduced over time, until it’s 100% free.